-President George W. Bush spoke of the need for tolerance and community service at today's National Prayer Breakfast.
+President George W. Bush spoke of the need for tolerance and community service at the annual National Prayer Breakfast held on February 7.
 He took particular note of those New York firefighters who risked everything to save people inside the World Trade Center on September 11.
 Bush said they "were not confused about the difference between right and wrong."
 He also called the nation to prayer by emphasizing the "good that has come from the evil of September 11."